ratta2ii/Bakery.Solution/README.md

 ### **Description**

 _This is a server side application built in C# using ASP.Net Core MVC.
 The application is for a Bakery owner to keep track of his Vendors and their orders.
 The application uses 2 separate classes; One class to add new Vendors, and one class to add new Orders to a specific Vendor.
 When a user runs the application they should be welcomed on a splash page and given a link to look at their Vendors.
-Fromm here, the user should be able to add a new vendor, or click on a Vendor in order to view that specific Vendors order.
-From the list Orders, a user then click on a specific Order to view further details.
+From here, the user should be able to add a new vendor, or click on a Vendor in order to view that specific Vendors order.
+From the list Orders, a user then click on a specific Order to view further details._
 #

 #